 I was a sophomore in college when I was accused of living my life as though I were “hopping down the bunny trail.”
 True, I was a little naive at the time.
 Everything I knew I had learned from voraciously reading books.
 Experience?
 Practically none.

 But I went for that experience every chance I got and created chances when they didn’t appear.
-I think, and hope, some of that experience shows through in my writing.
+I think, and hope, some of that experience shows in my writing.

 I have been writing fiction since 2006.
 William Grey, former editor and writer for “National Geographic,” read my first manuscript and told me that my writing was worth pursuing.
 I did everything I could to learn more, including reading books on how to write better and subscribing to “The Writer” magazine.

-My blog is about what I have learned while writing, traveling and living the life.
+My blog is about writing, editing, traveling and living.

-My site includes editing experience, samples of my writing and photos taken while traveling.
+My site includes editing experience and samples of my writing.

 Here I am, one more example that it is never too late to discover your passion and follow your dreams.